Search

 Kay Lee faced a difficult period after being famously acquired by the Aztech Group for a substantial $4 million.
 The brand expanded rapidly, but poor management ultimately led to its decline.
 Recently, the group divested the restaurant business, and Kay Lee was taken over by a new team.

 This new management has scaled back to focus solely on the flagship stall, aiming to restore the brand to its former glory.
-Kay Lee also operated the canteen at Techlink, previously in partnership with Nan Hua Chang.
-When Nan Hua Chang decided to relocate, Kay Lee decided to run the Zi Char themselves and to created Black Rock Steamboat.
+Kay Lee also operated the canteen at Techlink, and previously rented the space to Nan Hua Chang.
+When Nan Hua Chang decided to relocate, Kay Lee decided to operate the Zi Char themselves and created Black Rock Steamboat.

 Black Rock Steamboat happens to be managed by a friend of mine who has hired an experienced Head Chef, formerly from Ah Yat Seafood.
 Thanks to his expertise, their menu features more refined Chinese restaurant-style dishes alongside the usual Zi Char favorites.
 I have been there twice and I found the food very good.
 It’s certainly worth a try if you are after a Fish Head Steamboat meal in a comfortable air-conditioned environment with ample, easy parking!